ENRICH Clinic has moved to 8- 10 Howitt Street, South Yarra as of Jan 2025. Email: enrichclinic@div.net.au – Read More Here

 • Stretch-Mark Treatments

 A large proportion of both women and men will develop stretch marks at some point in their lives.
-Puberty and pregnancy are the most common times for developing stretch marks, although they can also occur because of weight gain, muscle gain and from certain medical conditions.
+Puberty and pregnancy are the most common times for developing stretch marks, although they can also occur because of weight gain, muscle gain, and from certain medical conditions.

-Stretch marks, medically known as ‘striae’, are initially pink, red or purple streaks that often appear on the abdomen, breasts, upper arms, buttocks and thighs, and eventually fade to white or grey.
-Treatment can make stretch marks fade, but complete stretch mark removal is not possible – they are part of our skin’s structure.
+Stretch marks, medically known as ‘striae’, are initially pink, red, or purple streaks that often appear on the abdomen, breasts, upper arms, buttocks and thighs, and eventually fade to white or grey.
+Treatment can make stretch marks fade, but complete stretch mark removal is not possible–they are part of our skin’s structure.
 This doesn’t mean we can’t do anything about it; it just means we have limitations in place when reducing the appearance of stretch marks.

-How to remove stretch marks
+How to reduce the appearance of stretch marks

 Although they may be a cosmetic concern, stretch marks are harmless and often fade over time.
 They do not require medical treatment.
 At ENRICH, we have several options available to assist with improving the appearance of stretch marks, including topical agents, lasers and other devices.
 Stretch mark removal, remember, is unlikely, but we certainly reduce the appearance of stretch marks.
-Each person is unique, and so are their stretch marks – pattern, placement type and reason for occurrence all play a part in choosing the right treatment for you.
+Each person is unique, and so are their stretch marks – pattern, placement type and reason for occurrence all play a part in choosing the right stretch mark removal treatment for you.

-Our Anti Stretch Mark Program
+Our Stretch Mark Treatment Program

 Contact us to arrange a consultation to discuss how we can treat your stretch marks.